ishaantek/blazex/README.md

 Alternatively you can click on the extension icon in the toolbar to toggle it.

-### Closing Blazex
+### Closing BlazeX

 To close BlazeX you can press `Esc`, click on the background, or press the extension icon.

 ### Switching between dark and light mode

-The dark and light theme in Blazex is tied to your system's theme.
+The dark and light theme in BlazeX is tied to your system's theme.

 On Mac you can change the theme by clicking on the Apple menu (on the top left), opening the System preferences, going into the General section, and then choosing between dark, light, or auto.